Open-source · MIT · Local-first

 Which providers and models can I use?

-Clawboo Native talks directly to Anthropic, OpenAI, and OpenRouter, or to a local Ollama with no key needed.
+Clawboo Native talks directly to Anthropic, OpenAI, OpenRouter and a local Ollama, plus seven more OpenAI-compatible providers: Google, xAI, Groq, Mistral, Together, Cerebras and Moonshot.
 Connected runtimes bring their own: Claude Code uses Anthropic, Codex uses OpenAI, and Hermes runs over OpenRouter.
 You only paste the keys for the runtimes you actually turn on.

 Where does my data live?